-A form that states you understand the Student Handbook (formally Radiography Program Policy manual) and will agree to abide by the terms as written will be signed and dated by the student and retained in the students file in the Program Director's files.
+A form that states you understand the Radiography Program Student Handbook and will agree to abide by the terms as written will be signed and dated by the student and retained in the students file in the Program Director's files.
 The Student Handbook is reviewed periodically throughout the student's enrollment in the program.
 Therefore, the student may have to sign the same document more than one time if revisions are made.
 The student will be notified of changes in writing.